-Total dissolved solids (TDS)

-COD

-BOD5

-Oil and grease

-Fecal coliform

-Fecal streptococcus

-pH

-Total Kjeldahl nitrogen

-Nitrate plus nitrite

-Dissolved phosphorus

-Total ammonia plus organic nitrogen

-Total phosphorus
+Total dissolved solids (TDS) COD BOD5 Oil and grease Fecal coliform Fecal streptococcus pH Total Kjeldahl nitrogen Nitrate plus nitrite Dissolved phosphorus Total ammonia plus organic nitrogen Total phosphorus (d) Additional limited quantitative dat

-- (d) Additional limited quantitative data required by the board for determining permit conditions (the board may require that quantitative data shall be provided for additional parameters, and may establish sampling conditions such as the location, season of sample collection, form of precipitation (snow melt, rainfall) and other parameters necessary to ensure representativeness); - (2) Estimates of the annual pollutant load of the cumulative discharges to surface waters from all identified municipal outfalls and the event mean concentration of the cumulative discharges to surface waters from all identified municipal outfalls during a storm event (as described under 4VAC50-60-390) for BOD5, COD, TSS, dissolved solids, total nitrogen, total ammonia plus organic nitrogen, total phosphorus, dissolved phosphorus, cadmium, copper, lead, and zinc.
-Estimates shall be accompanied by a description of the procedures for estimating constituent loads and concentrations, including any modeling, data analysis, and calculation methods; - (3) A proposed schedule to provide estimates for each major outfall identified in either subdivision 2 b or 1 c (2) (a) of this subsection of the seasonal pollutant load and of the event mean concentration of a representative storm for any constituent detected in any sample required under subdivision 2 c (1) of this subsection; and - (4) A proposed monitoring program for representative data collection for the term of the permit that describes the location of outfalls or field screening points to be sampled (or the location of instream stations), why the location is representative, the frequency of sampling, parameters to be sampled, and a description of sampling equipment; - d.
+(d) Additional limited quantitative data required by the board for determining permit conditions (the board may require that quantitative data shall be provided for additional parameters, and may establish sampling conditions such as the location, season of sample collection, form of precipitation (snow melt, rainfall) and other parameters necessary to ensure representativeness); (2) Estimates of the annual pollutant load of the cumulative discharges to surface waters from all identified municipal outfalls and the event mean concentration of the cumulative discharges to surface waters from all identified municipal outfalls during a storm event (as described under 4VAC50-60-390) for BOD5, COD, TSS, dissolved solids, total nitrogen, total ammonia plus organic nitrogen, total phosphorus, dissolved phosphorus, cadmium, copper, lead, and zinc.
+Estimates shall be accompanied by a description of the procedures for estimating constituent loads and concentrations, including any modeling, data analysis, and calculation methods;

+(3) A proposed schedule to provide estimates for each major outfall identified in either subdivision 2 b or 1 c (2) (a) of this subsection of the seasonal pollutant load and of the event mean concentration of a representative storm for any constituent detected in any sample required under subdivision 2 c (1) of this subsection; and d.
 A proposed management program that covers the duration of the permit.
 It shall include a comprehensive planning process that involves public participation and, where necessary, intergovernmental coordination to reduce the discharge of pollutants to the maximum extent practicable using management practices, control techniques and system, design and engineering methods, and such other provisions that are appropriate.
 The program shall also include a description of staff and equipment available to implement the program.
 Separate proposed programs may be submitted by each permit coapplicant.
 Proposed programs may impose controls on a system wide basis, a watershed basis, a jurisdiction basis, or on individual outfalls.
 Proposed programs will be considered by the board when developing permit conditions to reduce pollutants in discharges to the maximum extent practicable.
 Proposed management programs shall describe priorities for implementing controls.
-Such programs shall be based on: - (1) A description of structural and source control measures to reduce pollutants from runoff from commercial and residential areas that are discharged from the municipal storm sewer system that are to be implemented during the life of the permit, accompanied with an estimate of the expected reduction of pollutant loads and a proposed schedule for implementing such controls.
-At a minimum, the description shall include:
+Such programs shall be based on: